MatthewNice/VerifiedCAN/Toyota/RPM/README.md

 ### Plotted Data:
 ---
-The following plot was generated using the [strym](https://github.com/jmscslgroup/strym) package that is used to decode CAN bus messages.
+The following plot was generated using the [strym](https://github.com/jmscslgroup/strym) package that is used to decode, visualize, and analyse CAN bus messages.

 ![RPM](RPMplot.png)
 ---